alanho-05/c0323-code-solutions/javascript-this/javascript-this-quiz-notes.md

 The result of hello() method is "It's-a-me, undefined!" because there is no object for 'this' to reference.

 - How can you tell what the value of `this` will be for a particular function or method **definition**?
 You cannot tell what the value of 'this' will be during a method definition.
+Can only assume the value of 'this' until it is called

 - How can you tell what the value of `this` is for a particular function or method **call**?
 You can tell what the value of 'this' will be during a call from the object the left of the dot.
 If there is none then it would default 'this' to the global window object.